ipfs/specs/http-gateways/PATH_GATEWAY.md

 - By default, etag should be based on requested CID.
 Example: `Etag: "bafy…foo"`

-- If a custom `format` was requested (such as a raw block or a CAR), the returned etag should be modified to include it.
+- If a custom `format` was requested (such as a raw block, CAR or TAR), the returned etag should be modified to include it.
 It could be a suffix.
   - Example: `Etag: "bafy…foo.raw"`